Ensembl/ensembl-hive/docs/creating_runnables/IO_and_errors.rst

 Receiving input parameters
 --------------------------

 In eHive, parameters are the primary method of passing data and messages between components in a pipeline.
 Due to the central role of parameters, one of eHive's paradigms is to try to make most data sources look like parameters; somewhat analogous to the UNIX philosophy of "make everything look like a file."
-Therefore, the syntax for accessing parameters also applies to accessing accumulators and user-defined tables in the hive database.
+Therefore, the syntax for accessing parameters also applies to accessing Accumulators and user-defined tables in the eHive database.

-Within a runnable, parameter values can be set or retrieved using the param() method or one of its variants -- e.g. ``$self->param('parameter_name') #get`` or ``$self->param('parameter_name', $new_value) #set``:
+Within a Runnable, parameter values can be set or retrieved using the ``param()`` method or one of its variants -- e.g. ``$self->param('parameter_name') #get`` or ``$self->param('parameter_name', $new_value) #set``:

-   - param() - Sets or gets the value of the named parameter.
+   - ``param()`` - Sets or gets the value of the named parameter.
 When attempting to get the value for a parameter that has no value (this could be because it is not in scope), a warning "ParamWarning: value for param([parameter name]) is used before having been initialized!" will be logged.

-   - param_required() - Like param(), except the job will fail if the named parameter has no value.
+   - ``param_required()`` - Like param(), except the Job will fail if the named parameter has no value.

-   - param_exists() - True/false test for existence of a parameter with the given name.
+   - ``param_exists()`` - True/false test for existence of a parameter with the given name.
 Note that this will return true if the parameter's value is undefined.
-Compare to param_is_defined().
+Compare to ``param_is_defined()``.

-   - param_is_defined() - True/false test for the existence of a parameter with the given name, and that the parameter has a value.
+   - ``param_is_defined()`` - True/false test for the existence of a parameter with the given name, and that the parameter has a value.
 This will return false if the parameter's value is undefined.
-Compare to param_exists().
+Compare to ``param_exists()``.

-Passing parameters within a runnable
+Passing parameters within a Runnable
 ------------------------------------

-It is often desirable to pass data between methods of a runnable.
-For example, parameter values may need to be moved from fetch_input() into run(), and the results of computation may need to be carried from run() into write_output().
+It is often desirable to pass data between methods of a Runnable.
+For example, parameter values may need to be moved from ``fetch_input()`` into ``run()``, and the results of computation may need to be carried from ``run()`` into ``write_output()``.
 The eHive parameter mechanism is intended to facilitate this kind of data handling.
-Within a runnable, new parameters can be created using $self->param() ( ``$self->param('parameter_name', $new_value)`` ) - these are immediately available throughout the runnable for the rest of the running job's life cycle.
-Note that these parameters do not get carried over between job runs - for example, if a job fails and is retried, all parameters set in the runnable are reset.
+Within a Runnable, new parameters can be created using ``$self->param()`` ( ``$self->param('parameter_name', $new_value)`` ) -- these are immediately available throughout the Runnable for the rest of the running Job's life cycle.
+Note that these parameters do not get carried over between Job runs - for example, if a Job fails and is retried, all parameters set in the Runnable are reset.

 Parameter substitution
 ----------------------